How to Delete All the Photos on Your iPhone

 Follow these simple steps to free up storage space by deleting all photos on your iPhone—without losing them for good.

 If you’re like most people, your iPhone probably doubles as your one and only camera.
 Photos and videos are fairly large files, and in our snapshot-happy world, that can leave you feeling pinched for storage space.
-You can try all the iPhone hacks you want, but if you really want to free up space, you may want to learn how to delete all photos on your iPhone.
+You can try all the iPhone tips and tricks you want, but if you really want to free up space, you may want to learn how to delete all photos on your iPhone.

 No, we’re not suggesting you give up your prized photos completely.
 The goal is to delete all photos from your iPhone—not from existence.
 So start by saving your favorite photos elsewhere (more on that in a bit).
 And don’t worry, you can restore recently deleted photos if you trash them by accident.

 Once you’ve saved the images you’d like to keep, follow these steps to learn how to delete all photos on an iPhone.
 And if storage space isn’t an issue but you’d like to keep some images for your eyes only, learn how to hide private photos on your iPhone.